 - opt-out of Sections 24-28 of the Landlord and Tenant Act 1954

 This document has been drawn so as to make it applicable to the vast majority of leasing scenarios without making it difficult to edit.
-We sell another version of this lease, aimed at property developers, solicitors and surveyors, that contains some additional paragraphs covering more technical points.
-You might be interested in looking at: Commercial property lease: retail unit or shop if you need any of the following:
+We sell another version of this document, aimed at property developers, solicitors and surveyors, that contains some additional paragraphs covering more technical points.
+You might be interested in looking at it here if you need any of the following: